jurbanek/powerpan/README.md

 - Object model of PAN-OS XML-API and XML configuration as PowerShell cmdlets and objects
   - The objects modeled are few, but those modeled function well
-- Persistent secure storage of NGFW (called `PanDevice`) device credentials for use across PowerShell sessions (called `PanDeviceDb` internally)
+- Persistent secure key/password storage of NGFW (called `PanDevice`) device credentials for use across PowerShell sessions (called `PanDeviceDb` internally, think of it as a simple device inventory).
   - Enables launching PowerShell and immediately "getting to work" *in the shell* without having to write scripts or deal with authentication
+- "Anything imaginable" is doable with `Invoke-PanXApi`.
+The *more specific* cmdlets are mostly targeted at runtime operations and non-policy administrative use case cases.
 - Mature models
-  - `Invoke-PanXApi` to abstract the PAN-OS XML-API.
+  - `Invoke-PanXApi` provide low-level abstraction the PAN-OS XML-API.
 Nearly all other cmdlets call `Invoke-PanXApi` to interact with the XML-API
     - The capabilities of all future planned cmdlets can already be done with `Invoke-PanXApi` and logic, the future cmdlets will just make it easier.
+  - `Invoke-PanCommit` to commit, validation, and seeing if pending changes exist.
+  - `Invoke-PanSoftware` for PAN-OS operating system information, check, download, delete, and install.
+  - `Invoke-PanHaState` to view and change high-availability *operational/runtime* state.
+  - `Job` cmdlet to retrieve and view jobs (tasks)
   - `RegisteredIp` cmdlets to add registered-ip's and tag those IP's for use with Dynamic Address Groups (DAG)
   - `AddressObject` cmdlets to interact with PAN-OS address objects
   - `PanDeviceDb` and `PanDevice` cmdlets for managing the persistent secure storage of device credentials between PowerShell sessions
 - Panorama Support
   - `Invoke-PanXApi` supports Panorama just fine.
 Mind Panorama's unique `XPath`'s when using it.
-  - Other cmdlets do not yet have native Panorama support
+  - Many other cmdlets do not have or have limited Panorama support.
 - PowerShell Support
   - Windows PowerShell 5.1
   - PowerShell 7.2 LTS (works on Windows and MacOS, as of 2024-09-18 have not tested Linux yet).
 PowerShell 7.2 LTS is end of support.